 Opportunities for Further Studies

-Graduates can apply for further degree studies in Biological Sciences, Nursing, Dentistry, Medicine or related subjects in universities overseas or locally through the Non-JUPAS route.
+Graduates can apply for further degree studies in Biological Sciences, Nursing or related subjects in universities overseas or locally through the Non-JUPAS route.

 Holders of the Higher Diploma in Dental Hygiene are permitted to treat patients with periodontal problems locally.
 Alternatively, graduates can choose to work as oral health educators in promoting dental health to the general public.

 The average salary of graduates is HK$27,500.

 1. Applicants are also required to have obtained Level 2 or above in the HKDSE Biology or Level 3 or above in Combined Science (Biology), or have a pass in Biology / Human Biology in the HKCEE, or equivalent.